SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 <img src="/images/users-guide/DeviceManagement/devmgmt-at-register-device-pending-acceptance-optional-security-accept-all.png" alt="Pending acceptance devices in optional security token policy accept all">

-Summary of warning message provides details on devices which could not be accepted automatically
+The details of the warning message provide the list of devices which could not be accepted automatically.

 <img src="/images/users-guide/DeviceManagement/devmgmt-at-register-device-pending-acceptance-optional-security-accept-all-warning.png" alt="Pending acceptance devices in optional security token policy accept all result">

-Such devices should be accepted manually by providing correct **security token** value and clicking **Accept** button.
+Such devices should be accepted manually by providing correct **Security token** value and clicking **Accept** button.

 ##### Required security token policy

-In this mode any device connected to platform are required to use security token on establishing connection and for each "general device registration" user should provide security token used by device.
+In this mode any device connected to the platform is required to use a security token on establishing the connection and a user is required to enter the same token when accepting the device.

-The procedure of accepting devices is same as described by [registration in optional security policy using security token](#registration-in-optional-security-policy-using-security-token)
+The procedure of accepting devices is same as described by  [registration with optional security policy when using a security token](#optional-security-token-policy)

-Any device registering to platform without usage of security token will be blocked and there is no possibility in this mode to complete registration for such devices.
+While in this mode, any devices connecting to the platform without a security token will be blocked and it won't be possible to complete their registration.

-On image below one device being registered by providing correct security token and two other devices were blocked without ever reaching **PENDING ACCEPTANCE** state.
+In the screenshot below the first device has been accepted by providing the correct security token, the two other ones have been blocked without ever reaching **Pending acceptance** state.

 <img src="/images/users-guide/DeviceManagement/devmgmt-at-register-device-pending-acceptance-required-security-blocked-unsecure-devices.png" alt="Pending acceptance devices in optional security token policy accept all result">